 Maryland Modification Lawyers: Call 301-251-6200 or toll free 800-836-9994

 In recent years, we have seen many cases where a parent with primary physical custody of a child proposes relocating to another part of Maryland or Virginia, or leaving the state entirely.
 Although the proposal is most often based on sound economic reasons to pursue career opportunities or live closer to relatives, the obvious interference with the other parent's visitation rights means that a court will need to review and approve the proposal to move away.

 It is not easy to obtain court approval of a parental relocation plan over the other parent's objection, but our attorneys can give you a good idea of the best ways to obtain approval in your situation.
 If you're the parent opposing the move, we can help you articulate your concerns in court or negotiate an acceptable revision of child custody and visitation arrangements.

 When the main issue will be reducing or raising the amount of monthly child or spousal support, we can explain what each former spouse needs to show in order to achieve a positive outcome under the facts of a given case.
 In general terms, it is only realistic to expect approval of a modification motion if the change of circumstances that supports it is substantial and involuntary.

 Montgomery County Child Support Enforcement Attorneys

 Our family law attorneys also advise former spouses about their rights and legal options on either side of enforcement actions, most often related to unpaid child support or alimony.
 The consequences of unexcused defaults in child support payments can be very serious, including jail time or loss of state licenses to drive, hunt, fish or practice a profession.

-For additional information about your practical and legal options in a family court modification or enforcement situation, contact Bromberg Rosenthal LLP.
+For additional information about your practical and legal options in a family court modification or enforcement situation, contact Bromberg Rosenthal LLC.